deepakp2411/deepakp2411/README.md

-- 👋 Hi, I’m @deepakp2411
+- 👋 Hi..!!
+I'am Deepa Patel
-- 👀 I’m interested in full stack develpoer/ Mern stack.
+- 👀 I’m interested in full stack develpoer/ Mern stack/Front-End Developer/Backend Developer.
 - 💞️ I’m looking to collaborate on .
 - 📫 How to reach me ...